shariful-prog/shariful-prog/README.md

-- 👋 Hi, I’m @shariful-prog
+- 👋 Hi, I’m Mohammad Shariful Islam
+- Focusing on Full Stack Development
+- Open to learn or teach anything

 <!---
 shariful-prog/shariful-prog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.